 15 Names for Your Cat Based on Norse Mythology

 There is a whole world of places to get cat names from, so how do you narrow it down and find the perfect name for your new kitty?
-One way is to look for what a name means.
+One way is to look at what a name means.
 Mythology is a great place to turn for names brimming with meaning.
 Everything from gods and goddesses, to nymphs and even mystic locations, can make great names for your kitten or cat.

 Norse mythology comes from the region of Northern Europe known as Scandinavia, in which a pantheon of gods led by Odin, the All-Father, have adventures, fight their enemies, and fight each other in these myths.
 In this article, we'll look at 15 names out of Norse mythology that could be just right for your cat.

 Asgard is one of the nine worlds of Norse mythology.
 It is the home of Odin and many of the Norse gods.
 It exists floating in the sky.
 It is invisible to the mortal world, and connected to it by a rainbow bridge called Bifrost.
 This name could work well for a cat with silvery or multi-colored fur.

 This name comes from the Old Norse term for "elm."
 It means uncertain, so it might work perfectly for a more timid cat.
 In Norse mythology, Embla was the first human woman.
 She and her husband, Ask, were made by three gods out of two trees.